Recreational Registration & Fees

 Sunday Only Teams

 PSC strives to host at least one team in each age/gender division which plays only on Sundays during the Fall season, provided there are sufficient coaches and players to form a team.
-PSC has done this on behalf of the entire Jack London Youth Soccer League for the past eleven years.
+PSC has done this on behalf of the entire Jack London Youth Soccer League for the past twelve years.
 These teams give preference to families who have custody, language school or religious conflicts with a Saturday schedule.
 This option needs to be checked on the registration form.